rapid7/metasploit-framework/Contributing-to-Metasploit.md

 # Want to get your feet wet?
 Start here.

-Every so often, we'll get a request on the Metasploit Developer's mailing list <msfdev@metasploit.com> along the lines of, "Hey, I'm new to Metasploit, and I want to help!"
+Every so often, we'll get a request on the Metasploit Developer's mailing list, <msfdev@metasploit.com>, along the lines of, "Hey, I'm new to Metasploit, and I want to help!"
 The usual answer is something like, "Great!
 Here's our [most wanted vulnerability list](https://dev.metasploit.com/redmine/projects/framework/wiki/Exploit_Todo), and here's our [framework bug tracker](https://dev.metasploit.com/redmine/projects/framework/issues), get crackin!"

 However, tackling core Metasploit Framework bugs or particularly squirrelly exploits probably isn't the right place for the newbie.
 Believe me, everyone was a newbie once, there's no shame in that.
 Those bugs and vulns are usually complicated, nuanced, and there's so many to choose from, it's hard to get started.